 The Clubs’ first surf craft (1932-36) was made from steel drums and timber propelled by two home made oars.
 It was the only means of setting swimming buoys.
 Mostly skippered by Joe Gallon it was soon replaced by a new surf boat.
 Although originally designed for rescue work in which the IRB’s have now taken the role of, it soon became a superb competitive craft.
 The first surfboat launched in January 1937 was naturally called the Swanbourne.
 The Clubs’ first boat title was won in 1957 by the juniors in the Clubs’ second boat the “Reg Trigg” in recognition of Reg’s many dedicated years of service to the Club.
 The first IRB donated to the Club was in the 1975/76 season.

 In the beginning, Swanbourne wasn’t a wealthy club.
 It survived on a small clubhouse and little money.
 During World War II, membership of the Club severely suffered.
-Fifty-five members were sent to war where five of them lost their lives.
-Though due to the running of the Club by juniors at this time the Club survived reasonably well.
+Fifty-five members were sent to war, where five of them lost their lives.
 1955 saw the deterioration of the clubrooms.
 Severe storms undermined foundations due to the closeness of the Club to the water, wind and current changes, sand drift and beach erosion.
 Eventually a total development plan was produced for Swanbourne Beach.
 Foundations of the original clubhouse can still be seen today near the reef south of the patrol tower.

 In 1979, the current boatshed was completed with the support of the City of Nedlands.

 1995, saw a new first aid room and lookout tower built on the beach side of the carpark.
 In addition the change rooms were refurbished and the gym was upgraded.